fanbu1995/fanbu1995.github.io/_posts/2020-08-27-How-to-Sample-from-Distributions-in-Python.md

 Compared to the built-in `random` library, `numpy.random` is more powerful in two ways:

-- It enables array output (for generating random numbers) and input (for sequence selection/permutation); note that the `random` mostly just outputs a single number.
+- It enables array output (for generating random numbers) and input (for sequence selection/permutation); note that functions in `random` mostly just output a single number.
 - It supports a much larger set of distributions, including (but not limited to) Binomial, \\(\chi^2\\), Dirichlet, F, Geometric, Negative-Binomial, Poisson, etc., which a statistician (like me) is quite happy about.

 That being said, you do need to install it via